QubitPi/management-blogs/docs/_posts/2022-10-12-enterprise-ci-cd.md

 * Setup Jenkins as a daemon launched on start.
 Run **`systemctl cat jenkins`** for more details.
 * Create a "**jenkins**" user to run this service.
 This username is very important because it would be used latter during [HTTPS/SSL configuration](#enable-ssl-on-jenkins-server-ubuntu)

+  > To verify user "jenkins" has been created, run `cat /etc/passwd`.
+Every user on a Linux system, whether created as
+  > an account for a real human being or associated with a particular service or system function, is stored in a file
+  > called "**/etc/passwd**", which contains information about the users on the system.
+Each line describes a distinct
+  > user.

 * Direct console log output to `systemd-journald`.
 Run **`journalctl -u jenkins.service -r`** if we are troubleshooting Jenkins.
 * Populate `/lib/systemd/system/jenkins.service` with configuration parameters for the launch, e.g `JENKINS_HOME`